Azure/terraform-provider-azapi/docs/resources/azapi_resource_action.md

 ---
 subcategory: ""
 layout: "azapi"
-page_title: "Generic Azure Resource Operation: azapi_operation"
+page_title: "Azure Resource Action: azapi_resource_action"
 description: |-
-  Perform resource operation which changes an existing resource's state
+  Perform resource action which changes an existing resource's state
 ---

-# azapi_operation
+# azapi_resource_action

-This resource can perform any Azure resource manager resource operation.
+This resource can perform any Azure resource manager resource action.
-It's recommended to use `azapi_operation` resource to perform operations which change a resource's state, please use `azapi_operation` data source, if user wants to perform readonly operation.
+It's recommended to use `azapi_resource_action` resource to perform actions which change a resource's state, please use `azapi_resource_action` data source, if user wants to perform readonly action.

--> **Note** When delete `azapi_operation`, no operation will be performed.
+-> **Note** When delete `azapi_resource_action`, no operation will be performed.

 ## Example Usage